What is contents insurance?

 Contents insurance coverage limits

-The Insurance Information Institute (Triple-I) indicates that most homeowners insurance policies offer contents insurance in the amount of 50-70 percent of the dwelling coverage amount that’s listed on your policy.
-So if you have $300,000 of dwelling insurance, you can expect somewhere between $150,000 and $210,000 of house contents insurance.
+The Insurance Information Institute (Triple-I) indicates that most homeowners insurance policies include contents insurance at 50-70 percent of the dwelling coverage amount that’s listed on your policy.
+So if you have $300,000 in dwelling coverage, you might expect somewhere between $150,000 and $210,000 in home contents insurance.

-As a renter or condo owner, because you lack a dwelling coverage amount to guide your limit, you get to set your own contents insurance limit, although your carrier may indicate a required or recommended minimum.
+As a renter or condo owner, you may not need any or as much dwelling coverage, so you typically get to choose your own contents insurance limit, although your carrier may indicate a required or recommended minimum or maximum.

 Valuable item sublimits

 You will notice quite a few high-value items have been included in the list of what contents insurance covers.
-While personal property coverage usually will help pay to replace the item, almost all policies place sub-limits on certain item types.
-For example, your policy might pay out up to $1,500 to replace stolen jewelry.
+While home contents coverage usually will help pay to replace the item, almost all policies place sublimits on certain item types.
+For example, your policy might pay out up to $1,500 to replace stolen or damaged jewelry.

-Read your policy to identify any specific sub-limits.
-If your house and contents insurance would not be sufficient to cover some of your more expensive belongings, you can explore specifically adding them to your insurance policy through a rider or endorsement (for an additional cost).
+Read your policy to identify any specific sublimits.
+If your contents insurance would not be sufficient to cover some of your more expensive belongings, you might explore specifically adding them to your insurance policy through a rider or endorsement (for an additional cost).
 Alternatively, you may be able to get a separate insurance policy for them.

 Frequently asked questions